Graves disease is the most common cause of hyperthyroidism.

 Beta-blockers such as propranolol or metoprolol help control many of the symptoms of hyperthyroidism.
 These medications can slow a fast heart rate, reduce tremors, and control anxiety.
 Doctors therefore find beta-blockers particularly useful to control symptoms of hyperthyroidism until the person responds to other treatments.
 However, beta-blockers do not reduce excess thyroid hormone production.
 Therefore, other treatments are added to bring hormone production to normal levels.

 Iodine, given by mouth, is sometimes used to treat hyperthyroidism.
 It is reserved for people in whom rapid treatment is needed, such as those with thyroid storm.
 It may also be used to control hyperthyroidism until the person can have surgery to remove the thyroid.
 It is not used long-term.

-Surgery to remove part or all of the thyroid gland, called thyroidectomy, is a treatment option for young people with hyperthyroidism.
-Surgery is also an option for people who have a very large goiter as well as for those who are allergic to or who develop severe side effects from the drugs used to treat hyperthyroidism.
+Surgery to remove part or all of the thyroid gland, called thyroidectomy, is a treatment option for people with hyperthyroidism, especially for children and adolescents with Graves disease.
+Surgery is also an option for people who have a very large goiter as well as for those who are allergic to or who develop severe side effects from the medications used to treat hyperthyroidism or those who do not want radiation exposure.
 Hyperthyroidism is permanently controlled in more than 90% of people who choose this option.
 Hypothyroidism often occurs after surgery, and people then have to take replacement thyroid hormone for the rest of their life.
 Rare complications of surgery include paralysis of the vocal cords and damage to the parathyroid glands (the tiny glands behind the thyroid gland that control calcium levels in the blood).

 Drugs Mentioned In This Article